-Membership marketing can help you get more members, boost member engagement to improve chances of renewal, and increase your reputation by positioning you as an industry leader.
+Membership marketing is essential for gaining new members, boosting member engagement to improve renewal rates, and increasing your reputation by positioning you as an industry leader.

-To help you along, here’s a list of seven effective membership marketing ideas (examples included) you can use to enhance your association’s marketing efforts.
+To spark some conversation on your team, here’s a list of seven effective membership marketing ideas (with examples included) you can begin using today enhance your association’s marketing efforts.

 Seven effective membership marketing ideas